wesleykirkland/open-health/README.md

 ## 🌟 Overview

 > OpenHealth helps you **take charge of your health data**.
 By leveraging AI and your personal health information,
-> OpenHealth provides a private and locally-run assistant that helps you better understand and manage your health.
+> OpenHealth provides a private assistant that helps you better understand and manage your health.
+You can run it completely locally for maximum privacy.

 ## ✨ Project Features